pveiga-c/libft_42/README.md

 # Libft

-## Descrição
+## Description

-Libft é a minha primeira biblioteca personalizada em C. Este projeto envolve a recriação de diversas funções da biblioteca padrão da linguagem C, além da implementação de funções adicionais que serão úteis para futuros projetos.
-O objetivo é aprofundar o conhecimento sobre manipulação de strings, memória dinâmica e listas encadeadas.
+Libft is my first custom C library.
+This project involves recreating various functions from the standard C library, as well as implementing additional functions that will be useful for future projects.
+The goal is to deepen your knowledge of string manipulation, dynamic memory allocation, and linked lists.

-## Estrutura do Projeto
+## Project Structure

-O projeto está organizado nos seguintes componentes:
+The project is organized into the following components:

-- **Parte 1 - Reimplementação de funções da Libft**
+- **Part 1 - Reimplementation of Libft functions**
-- **Parte 2 - Funções adicionais**
+- **Part 2 - Additional functions**
-- **Bônus - Manipulação de listas encadeadas**
+- **Bonus - Linked list manipulation**

-## Funcionalidades
+## Features

-### Parte 1 - Funções da Libft
+### Part 1 - Libft Functions

-Reimplementação de funções comuns da biblioteca padrão C, todas com o prefixo `ft_`, incluindo:
+Reimplementation of common functions from the standard C library, all prefixed with `ft_`, including:

 - ft\_isalpha, ft\_isdigit, ft\_isalnum, ft\_isascii, ft\_isprint
 - ft\_strlen, ft\_memset, ft\_bzero, ft\_memcpy, ft\_memmove